Harbiodun-coder/flixFlow/README.md

-# 🎥 FlixFlow
+# 🎥 FlixFlow - Your Ultimate Anime Hub

-FlixFlow is a sleek and user-friendly movie browsing app that connects users to an immersive cinematic experience.
-Built with React for the frontend and powered by Appwrite for backend services, FlixFlow ensures seamless navigation, secure data handling, and personalized features for every movie enthusiast.
+FlixFlow is a sleek and user-friendly anime browsing app that connects users to an immersive world of anime.
+Built with React for the frontend and powered by Appwrite for backend services, FlixFlow ensures seamless navigation, secure data handling, and personalized features for every anime enthusiast.

 ## 🚀 Features

-- **Dynamic Movie Search:** Quickly locate movies by title, genre, or keywords.
+- **Dynamic Anime Search:** Quickly find anime by title, genre, or keywords.
-- **Movie Details:** Explore comprehensive profiles with synopses, cast, crew, trailers, and reviews.
+- **Anime Details:** Explore in-depth profiles with synopses, characters, voice actors, trailers, and reviews.
-- **Favorites:** Save your must-watch movies in a personal favorites list.
+- **Favorites & Watchlist:** Save your must-watch anime and track your watched list.
 - **Responsive Design:** Optimized for a flawless experience on both mobile and desktop devices.

 ## 🛠️ Technology Stack